 Find the real Brussels at local markets

-On Saturdays, check out Les Ecuries van de tram, a converted stable which now houses an indoor farmers market.
+On Saturdays, check out Les Ecuries van de tram (in Dutch and French), a converted stable which now houses an indoor farmers market.
 Meanwhile, Brussels Vintage Market, held on the first Sunday of each month, sells rare vinyls and classic designs if you fancy going retro.

 Enjoy Brussels’ alternative culture

 You don’t have to follow the crowd to have a good time in Brussels, but it sure helps to have a good imagination to find the real Brussels.